 Here’s the most playful nerdy name in the list.
 Peggy Carter started out as Captain America’s love interest, but proved her mettle in “Agents of S.H.I.E.L.D”.
 She even has her show in the kitty, called “Agent Carter”.

 Remember Sonya Blade, the Special Forces officer who kept her fighting spirit intact throughout the Mortal Kombat series.

 Adept at martial arts and technology, Teyla Emmagan from “Stargate Atlantis” prepared for life on Atlantis Earth.

-Whether you love the Disney princess of this name, or you are fond for astronomy, Aurora would make an excellent pick.
-It has a bit of nerdy niceness to it.
+Whether you love the Disney princess of this name, or you are fond of astronomy, Aurora would make an excellent pick.
+It has a bit of imaginative essence and nerdy niceness to it.

 “Where in the world is Carmen Sandiego?”
 Carmen is the protagonist from “Carmen Sandiego”, an American media franchise of educational computer games.
 The game follows the protagonist or the agent of the ACME Detective Agency and then thwarts the capture of the ringleader Carmen Sandiego.

 Do you share a love for epic destinies?
 Then why not name your daughter Hera.
 Not only does the name have a mythological connection, but Hera is also the name of a famous character from the sci-fi series “Battlestar Galactica”.

 This name is inspired by the whimsical character in one of the cult classic shows, “Firefly”.
 We have tweaked the spelling slightly to make it look unique.